AndyMc3000/ci-ms2-party-chef/README.md

 Please see below details of the 'Client Stories' to detail the requirements of the Pary Chef business owner, and the 'User Stories' which highlight the requiremnts of end users of the Party Chef website.

 #### Client Stories ####
-> - [x] “The main goal of the website is to attract new business, and provide value to visitors in the information is provides.”
+> - [x] “The main goal of the website is to attract new business for Party Chef, and provide value to visitors in the information is provides.”
 > - [x] “The website must show and promote the services which Party Chef provides.”
 > - [x] “The website must detail the various menu's on offer, and the cost of food/drink items on each menu.”
-> - [x] “The website must allow people to easily contact Party Chef to arrange a party planning consultation.”
+> - [x] “The website must allow people to easily contact Party Chef.”
 > - [x] “The website must allow users to create their own menu from the items available, in order to get an idea of food/drinks costs for their party.”
-> - [x] “The website must allow users to send a copy of their personal menu to an email address.
-A copy of this should also be sent to the business owner so they can better understan what items users prefer.”
-> - [x] “The website must also allow users to request a quote, based on their menu, having supplied further relevant information about their event.
+> - [x] “The website must also allow users to request a quote, based on their MyMenu items and other relevant information about their event (Party Date, Party Location).
 The quote request information should be sent by email to the business owner.
 A copy of the quote request should also be sent to the user.”
-> - [x] “The website must allow users to find contact details for their local kitchen/office using an interactive Google Map (offices are called a 'kitchens' on the website).”
+> - [x] “The website must allow users to find contact details for their local kitchen/office using an interactive Google Map (offices are called 'kitchens' on the website).”
-> - [x] “The website must promote Party Chef's social media channels.”
+> - [x] “The website must promote links to Party Chef's social media channels.”
 > - [x] “The website must show photos of previous events.”
 > - [x] “The website must show customer testimonial quotes.”
 > - [x] “The website must be mobile-friendly.”